NATIONAL CHEESECAKE DAY | JULY 30

-When it comes to searching cheesecake history, we look to ancient Greece.
-A form of the dessert comes up as recipe served to athletes.
+When it comes to searching for cheesecake’s history, we look to ancient Greece.
+A form of the dessert comes up as a recipe served to athletes.
 It has been found that the earliest attested mention of a cheesecake is by Greek physician Aegimus, who wrote a book on the art of making cheesecakes.

 Styles of Cheesecakes:

 - Lactose-free cheesecake

 - Cheesecake Kludys

 - Savory cheesecake

 Whether you make one at home or pick one up at a bakery, savor the creamy taste of cheesecake!
 We even have a New York Cheesecake recipe for you to try.
 And here’s another recipe, too!
 Post on social media using #NationalCheesecakeDay and share your favorite variety.

 Are you looking for the latest cheesecake deals?
 We’ve got ’em!
 Check out the Celebration Deals page for all you offer updates.
 If you have a deal, be sure to let us know and we’ll get it added.
 Use the Contact Us link found at the bottom of every page.